lexbor/docs/source/documentation.md

 lexbor_avl_node_destroy(&avl, false);
 ```

-Note that this approach is not an absolute must, even if ubiqutious.
-There are
+Note that this approach is not an absolute requirement, even though it is
-cases where a different API fits better.
+common.
+There are cases where a different API may be more suitable.

 ## Modules

-The `lexbor` project is modular by design, and each module can be built
+The `lexbor` project is designed to be modular, allowing each module to be built
-separately (at least potentially).
-Modules can depend on each other; for
+separately if desired.
+Modules can depend on each other; for instance, all
-example, now all modules rely on the [core](#core) module.
+modules currently rely on the [core](#core) module.

-Each module is a subdirectory in the `/source/` directory of the project.
+Each module is located in a subdirectory within the `/source/` directory of the
+project.

 ## Versions

-Each module stores its version in the `base.h` file at the module root.
-For
+Each module records its version in the `base.h` file located at the module root.
-example, with `/source/lexbor/html/base.h`:
+For example, see `/source/lexbor/html/base.h`:

 ```C
 #define <MODULE-NAME>_VERSION_MAJOR 1